-A hole should be cut in the mounting panel as shown:
+Cut a hole in the mounting panel as shown here:

-This opening must be cut carefully to be sure the mounting screws will have enough wood to hold and there is enough clearance around the box for the front cover screws.
+Carefully cut opening, allowing enough wood to hold the mounting screws and to allow enough clearance around the box for the front cover screws.

 The wiring to the box should be routed through the holes in the back and secured using approved cable connectors.
-The wires should be copper conductors ONLY, with the appropriate size and insulation to meet N.E.C. requirements.
+The wires should be Copper conductors ONLY, with the appropriate size and insulation to meet N.E.C. requirements.

 The main supply cable should be brought through the large hole in the lower center of the box and secured with an appropriate connector.
-The "LINE 1" and "LINE 2" supply mains should be connected to the corresponding main breaker.
-The main ground lead should be connected to the nearest GROUND bar terminal strip.
+The "LINE 1" and "LINE 2" supply mains should be connected to the corresponding Main Breaker.
+The Main Ground lead should be connected to the nearest GROUND bar terminal strip.
 The current sensor should be mounted in a knock-out hole near the insulated NEUTRAL block, so that the signal leads from the current sensor exit the rear of the box.
-These signal wires should be routed through the lower right hole into the low voltage section of the EMS and connected to J3, a 2 pin connector on the low voltage side of the Control Module.
+These signal wires should be routed through the lower right hole into the low voltage section of the EMS and connected to J3 (a 2-pin connector on the low voltage side of the Control Module).
+The inverter/converter should be wired so that the AC input to the inverter/converter is supplied via a branch breaker on the Main Distribution Panel and the 120 VAC output of the inverter/converter wired to the individual lug on the far right side of the sub-panel.

-The main NEUTRAL wire should be routed through the CURRENT SENSOR and connected to an appropriate position on the insulated NEUTRAL block.
+The Main NEUTRAL wire should be routed through the CURRENT SENSOR and connected to an appropriate position on the insulated NEUTRAL block.